maljazaery/AzureML_LLM_Endpoint/README.md

-# Shell Script to deploy LLM AML Online Enpoints
+# Shell Script to deploy LLM as AML Online Enpoints

 This repository contains automated shell scripts for deploying LLM models as Azure Machine Learning Online Endpoint with configurable parameters and easy-to-use execution flow.